-- Volunteering, community involvement and leadership experience - Publications and presentations - Awards, prizes and scholarships - Skills, hobbies and extra-curricular activities - Use bullet points.
+- Use bullet points.
 Try to keep each bullet line to one or two sentences.
 Remember that the more you include in the CV/Resume, the more you risk diluting your key messages. - Employ action verbs.
 Action verbs make sentences more tangible (e.g., Designed, Administered, Revised, Composed, Persuaded). - Describe your responsibilities and impact concretely.
-Try to be as accurate as you can about your role(s): it's as important to not exaggerate what you did as it is to not downplay your part in something.
+Accurately describe your role(s) without exaggeration or downplaying your efforts.
 What were you responsible for?
 What did you achieve?
-You could consider using the popular STAR (Situation, Task, Action, and Result) method.
-With every bullet point or work experience, you would try to cover all four items.
-You would describe a situation at your community, workplace, or university (Situation), the challenges you faced (Task), the steps you took to address the issue (Action) and the results of your action (Results). - Example: Raised X amount of money in 24 hours (Result) to fund life-saving surgeries for refugee victims injured by the earthquake (Task/Situation) through a well-crafted campaign with social media influencers (Action).
+You could consider using the popular STAR (Situation, Task, Action, and Result) method: You would describe a situation at your community, workplace, or university (Situation), the challenges you faced (Task), the steps you took to address the issue (Action), and the results of your action (Results).

+Example: Raised X amount of money in 24 hours (Result) to fund life-saving surgeries for refugee victims injured by the earthquake (Task/Situation) through a well-crafted campaign with social media influencers (Action).

-• Do not shy away from speaking confidently about your achievements - List your extracurricular activities.
-Do not hesitate to detail these activities: How long, at which level, any leadership role held, or prize(s)/award(s) won etc. Your extracurricular activities illustrate your ability to use your talents to the full which is a key selection criterion for the scholarship.
+• Do not shy away from speaking confidently about your achievements.
+List your extracurricular activities.
+Do not hesitate to detail these activities: How long, at which level, any leadership role held, or prize(s)/award(s) won, etc. Your extracurricular activities illustrate your ability to use your talents to the fullest, which is a key selection criterion for the scholarship.